Multilayer Simplex-structured Matrix Factorization for Hyperspectral Unmixing with Endmember Variability: Conclusion

 \section{Conclusion}

-We study a multilayer simplex-structured matrix factorization model for HU with EV in this paper.
-The model is based on the assumption that EM variants share similarity which makes the expanded EM matrix exhibits a low-rank structure.
-The matrix factors are retrieved via maximum likelihood estimation.
-The experiment shows an interesting hierarchical generation process of EMs with EV.
-As future work, it would be interesting to study the effects of the number and size of layers and the identifiability of the model.
+We {\revcolor studied} a multilayer simplex-structured matrix factorization model for HU with EV in this paper. {\revcolor Experimental results suggest that multilayer structured factorization may be used to account for EV, which is a challenging aspect in HU.} As future work, it would be interesting to study the effects of the number and {\revcolor sizes of the} layers and the identifiability of the model.